janexner/site-infrastructure-tests/README.md

 Note that the there is a blog article for version 2.0: https://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/

-## Format of testdescription.json file
+## Format of test description JSON

-The `testdescription.json` file has two top level elements:
+The test description JSON has two top level elements:

 - name
 - pagesToTest